MaddieM4/EJTP-lib-python/README.md

 To get across the network, a J frame has to be wrapped inside an S frame, to indicate the Sender, which is then wrapped in an R frame, which indicates the Recipient (or, in the case of nested R frames, "Relay").
-S frames have an encrypted payload that can be decrypted by anyone who knows the sender's public key (essentially functioning as a signature and obfuscation).
+S frames have an encrypted signature that ensures that the sender is who she says she is.
 Its address is that of the sending client.
 An R frame's payload is encrypted such that only the client given in the address can open it.

 If you decrypt a frame only to find that its payload is another R frame, you must send that frame back out to the Router for further processing.